Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Incoming caller ID

-Add-ons include high-volume SMS, room licenses, and additional toll-free, international, and vanity numbers.
+Common add-ons include high-volume SMS packages, conference room licenses and additional toll-free, international or vanity numbers.

 Ooma

-• Unlimited U.S., Canada, Mexico and Puerto Rico calls
+• Unlimited calling to the U.S., Canada, Mexico and Puerto Rico

 • Free number transfers

-• Free toll-free number with 500 inclusive inbound minutes each month
+• A free toll-free number with 500 inbound minutes

 • Virtual fax